pvtl/docker-dev/docs/php.md

 ## Which versions are available?
 We offer 5.6, all 7.x and all 8.x.
+The default version is PHP 8.4.

 See the `/php` and `/php/src` folders for more details.

 ## How do I use a specific version?
-If you're happy with the default version of PHP (8.3) then you simply:
+If you're happy with the default version of PHP 8.4 then you simply:

 - Use `https://<folder>.localhost` in your browser
-- Use `devin 83` to jump into the 8.3 container and run PHP commands (eg. composer, artisan)
+- Use `devin 84` to jump into the 8.4 container and run PHP commands (eg. composer, artisan)

 There are two extra steps if you want a different version of PHP.
 Let's assume you want PHP 7.4: